Skip to content

 • Cordless tools are powered by a battery pack, and use an electric motor and flywheel (or, in some cases, compressed gas cartridges) to drive their fasteners.
 They tend to be heavier, more complex, and more expensive than pneumatic versions, but are extremely maneuverable and great at driving a lot of fasteners in a short period of time, and are often much quieter than their pneumatic cousins.

-Generally speaking, pneumatic options tend to best suit DIYers or finishing-work professionals, whereas the speed and portability of cordless options may make them more attractive for professionals.
+Generally speaking, pneumatic options tend to best suit DIYers due to their lower cost, whereas the speed and portability of cordless options may make them more attractive for professionals.
+That said, cordless models are great choices for anyone who doesn't want to invest in a compressor, or would just rather not deal with lugging a compressor and air hose around.

 Pneumatic tools: choosing a compressor and air hose